-Use potted plants and herbs as your centerpieces and tabletop decor - herbs have the added benefit of smelling great and are a nice treat for culinary-inclined guests to take home to use in their kitchens.
+Use potted plants and herbs as your centerpieces and tabletop decor.
+Herbs have the added benefit of smelling great.
+They are also a nice treat for culinary-inclined guests to take home to use in their kitchens.

 GET THRIFTY WITH VINTAGE WEDDING DECOR

 Give forgotten treasures another life with your wedding decor.
 Culling thrift stores, antique shops and flea markets is not only a budget-friendly way to style your special day but the resulting look is personal, romantic and one-of-a-kind!
 Here are some of the ways that Eggwhites Catering's wedding clients have decorated their weddings with re-purposed items!